czgaotian/learning-languages/technicalQuestion/leetcode/pointer.md

 - If the two pointers have not yet met, we ...

+- Enumerate the right endpoints of the array

+- Each time the right end of the subarray moves right

 ## Sliding Window

 - The element at index i enters the window, updating the **[relevant statistics]**.
 If i < k − 1, repeat the first step.